tmackenzie/impact/content/posts/002-sprint-0.md

 - Include CI/CD scripts created for your team that can be modified for other projects.
 - Create projects with language, framework, and testing choices.
 - Automate external dependencies like test reporting services (sonar), artifact repositories, or others.
+- Document anything that this `click ops` in a `/docs` section of the repository.